-Located only three miles away from our residential treatment center, our IOP is designed for males and females, ages 14 and older, who are struggling with eating disorders, co-occurring substance abuse concerns, and other co-occurring mental health concerns.
+Center for Hope now offers two intensive outpatient programs, one located just three miles away from our residential treatment center and our newest IOP in Las Vegas.
+Our IOP locations are designed for males, females, and all genders ages 14 and older, who are struggling with eating disorders, co-occurring substance abuse concerns, and other co-occurring mental health concerns.
 We also provide a specialized treatment track for individuals who are suffering from diabulimia.

 Our levels of care are structured to help individuals gradually transition out of treatment and back into their everyday lives.
 In order to accomplish this, we offer a number of step-down treatment and continuing care options that are designed to ease this transition back into everyday life while maximizing the individual’s chances of maintaining and building upon the progress that he or she made while in treatment.